ealfonso93/NPAW-Plugin/README.md

 ### Installing

-Download the libPlugin.a file and the include folder, place them on the root of the Project.
+Download the libPlugin.a file and the include folder from the release section, place them on the root of the Project.
 Go to your application target settings, under Build Phases add “$SOURCE_ROOT/include”

 On the target settings, under Build Phases add a new “binary” on “Link Binary With Libraries” select the libPlugin.a you have on your Project folder